100 Florida Trails®

 We visit the trail from South to North

 The SR 54 trailhead is about 2.5 miles from start of the Suncoast Trail.
 The trailhead has parking, picnic tables, fix-it station and porta-potties.
-Conveniently located across SR 54 is a shopping center with Suncoast Trailside Bicycles shop, food and beverage.
+Conveniently located across SR 54 is a shopping center with a Trek Bikes shop (formerly Suncoast Trailside Bicycles), food and beverage.
 Parking fee.

 Anderson Snow Park is located at about mile 23 along the trail, a short path (2/10 mile) links to parking and facilities.
 The park is a major area sports complex for softball and soccer.
 It also has parking, restrooms, picnicking, playground, and concession.
 Parking fee.